 TRAVEL TRADE SHOWS – WORTH IT OR NOT?

 The moral of the story is ‘don’t waste your money on attending numerous money spinning travel trade shows… just to be seen’.
-The key is to attend preferred events and make a bigger impression by being fresh, prepared for each meeting and importantly following up on the points discussed afterwards.
+The key is to attend relevant preferred events and make a bigger impression by being fresh, prepared for each meeting and most importantly following up on the points discussed afterwards.
 Trade shows should not be considered as a simple tick in the box!

 Select Representation will attend 3 major travel shows only in 2018 to supplement our everyday sales and marketing activities.